J3VS/bikeshed/README.md

 this creates the database, the user and assigns the user to the database.

-Then, to create the schema from Django's models: inside this repo (in a djangoenv running), run:
+Then, to create the schema from Django's models: inside this repo (with djangoenv running), run:

 ```shell
 python manage.py makemigrations